 From our research, we’ve found graduates should equip themselves with these 5 skills to kick-start their career:

-- Digital literacy – Digital literacy encompasses a range of skills that involve; computer skills, understanding how technology is used to communicate, gather information and transact, and how to configure and build digital systems.
+- Digital literacy – Digital literacy encompasses a range of skills that involve; computer skills, understanding how technology is used to communicate, gather and transact information, and how to configure and build digital systems.

-- Interpersonal and emotional intelligence – Interpersonal and emotional intelligence is essentially the ability to develop meaningful relationships with others and the ability to interpret and respond to social and emotional circumstances.
+- Interpersonal and emotional intelligence – Interpersonal and emotional intelligence is essentially the ability to develop meaningful relationships with others and the ability to interpret and respond to social and emotional cues and circumstances.

 - Creative problem solving – Creative problem solving is a proven method for approaching a problem or challenge in an imaginative and innovative way.

-- Time management and organisation – Organising and managing priorities to timeframes is a skill needed in almost all industries and it’s essentially the ability to complete work on time.
+- Time management – Organising and managing priorities to timeframes is a skill needed in almost all industries and it’s essentially the ability to complete work on time.

-CIT Solutions offers many Professional Development workshops in many of the subject areas above.
-Browse our subject areas today Communications & Engagement, Computer Skills and Self Development and kick-start your career.
+CIT Solutions offers professional workshops in many of the subject areas above.
+Our one to two-day workshops will equip graduates with the essential skills needed in and out of the office.
+Browse our subject areas today Communications & Engagement, Computer Skills and Self Development.